Most churches today have a website. But the majority of church websites are never updated with current church information and news.

 4. Free Themes

-With the popularity of WordPress, there are hundreds of beautiful themes to choose.
+With the popularity of WordPress, there are hundreds of beautiful themes to choose from.
 There are many very capable themes that are free.
 There are also premium themes that are inexpensive and come with support in case you need help setting things up.
 The best modern themes will also keep your website mobile-friendly.
 That's important since according to Statista.com over 50% of worldwide web traffic is on a mobile device.

 5. Sermon Podcasting